 Introduction

 This statement tells you about our charges and the reasons behind them.
 It has been prepared consistent with Standard Licence Condition 14 of our Electricity Distribution Licence.
 The main purpose of this statement is to provide our schedule of charges (which can be positive or negative) for the use of our Distribution System and to provide the schedule of adjustment factors (also known as Line Loss Factors) that should be applied in Settlement to account for losses from the Distribution System.
-We have also included guidance notes in Appendix 2 to help improve your understanding of the charges we apply.
+We have also included guidance notes in Appendix 2 – Guidance notes to help improve your understanding of the charges we apply.

 Within this statement we use terms such as ‘Users’ and ‘Customers’ as well as other terms which are identified with initial capitalisation.
 These terms are defined in the glossary.